syncsynchalt/axiomatic-lisp/README.md

 Implementing LISP from [the original McCarthy paper] (https://www.brinckerhoff.org/clements/csc530-sp09/Readings/mccarthy-1960.pdf).

-The goal is to implement a working LISP with the fewest built-in defs.
+The goal is to implement a working LISP with the fewest lines of C.

 S-Expressions are implemented, with the following "axioms" from the McCarthy paper: